jenkinsci/electricflow-plugin/README.md

 ## Version 1.1.14 (May 6, 2020)

-  - Add support of Configuration as Code
+  - Added support of Configuration as Code
   - Updated plugin dependencies

 ## Version 1.1.13 (Apr 21, 2020)